Diffuse Pionic Gamma-Ray Emission from Large Scale Structures in the FERMI Era: DISCUSSION AND CONCLUSION

 \acknowledgments

 We are grateful to Vasiliki Pavlidou and Brian Fields for insightful discussions and comments and valuable help with data.
-The work of AD is supported by the Ministry of Science of the Republic of Serbia under project number 147005 and the work of TP is supported in part by the Ministry of Science of the Republic of Serbia under project numbers 171002 and 176005.
+We are also thankful to the anonymous Referee whose comments helped improve this paper.
+The work of AD is supported by the Ministry of Science of the Republic of Serbia under project number 176005 and the work of TP is supported in part by the Ministry of Science of the Republic of Serbia under project numbers 171002 and 176005.